 If you don’t like something, I’d advise looking for another recipe or photo that you do like.
 We’re offering a free service, and it just doesn’t seem fair to be chastised for it, don’t you agree?
 Megan at Country Cleaver wrote a post describing how these comments can spiral out of control.
 It’s simply unnecessary.

-To add insult to injury, many times companies will approach bloggers and ask us to create a brand new recipe and blog post (the time for creating a new recipe is not included in the list above) in exchange for a handful of coupons for their $4 product, or better yet, for exposure on their site.
+To add insult to injury, many times companies will approach bloggers and ask us to create a brand new recipe and blog post (the time for creating a new recipe is not included in the list above) in exchange for a handful of coupons for their $4 product, or better yet, for “exposure” on their site.
 Where else in the business world does a company expect another company to work for free?

-Of course there are wonderful companies which truly value bloggers, such as the Idaho Potato Commission which even features bloggers on their site (you’ll find me there)!
+I can’t finish this post about commenting without mentioning the wonderful companies which truly value bloggers, such as the Idaho Potato Commission which even features bloggers on their site (you’ll find me there)!

 (May 22, 2015) I am editing this post to add another company which really appreciates bloggers, Tieks!
 If you’ve never heard of them, you will and it’s because not only is their product fabulous (Italian leather ballet flats), but just look at this surprise gift they sent to me as a thank you for supporting their company!

-This beautiful Tieks hat box held a Thrive Market Gold lifetime membership and gift card, Alex and Ani bracelet, Thirdlove gift card and lingerie, Yogitoes mat, Coola sunscreen, custom Tieks notebook, Anastasia Beverly Hills make up, Philosophy moisturizer, Sprinkles cupcake mix and two tickets to a Broadway show (yes, in NYC!)
+This beautiful Tieks hat box held a Thrive Market Gold lifetime membership and gift card, Alex and Ani bracelet, Thirdlove gift card and lingerie, Yogitoes mat, Coola sunscreen, custom Tieks notebook, Anastasia Beverly Hills make up, Philosophy moisturizer, Sprinkles cupcake mix and two tickets to a Broadway show (yes, in New York City!)
 It also included a lovely personalized hand written card, which to me really is the icing on the cake!
 I love Tieks, and now I know the feeling is mutual!

 On the other hand, sometimes a reader sends in a photo of something they made with one of our recipes and that is the absolute best!
 Seeing our recipes “in action” is brilliant–I mean, just look at these doughnuts!